 The EU law (GDPR) basically tells a website publisher to inform visitors on these policies and give the visitor the option to opt-out from such tracking that involve cookies (earmarks in the browser) or the storing of your IP-numbers.

 Ease of use

-Another nice option from Plausible is to be transparant and show what you measure and what you can view as a publisher.
+Another nice option from Plausible is to be transparent and show what you measure and what you can view as a publisher.
 Check it out for yourself:

-One disavantage of being private is that Plausible not even can see it is me who is visiting and so I cannot easily filter out my own visits.
-And I have to be honest, I tried to leave Google Analytics behind before but came back to ask for forgiveness.
-Now I have made my motifs transparant as well, I try to be stronger:
+One disadvantage of being private is that Plausible can't see it is me who is visiting, and so I cannot easily filter out my own visits.
+And I have to be honest, I tried to leave Google Analytics behind before, but came back to ask for forgiveness.
+Now I have made my motifs transparent as well, I try to be stronger:

 "My name is Rob, I am a recovering Google Analytics User, I am Plausible since 29th of September 🤪 ".

 Check for cookies on websites: